SemanticBeeng/lms-clean/report.md

 ## Cycle check

 A staged computation graph builds the graph during staging.
 This means that all the verification that should happen during the building of the graph can happen during staging.
-This adds additional guarantees at runtime, here that our staged computation graph doesn't contain any cycle.
+This adds additional guarantees at runtime, here that our staged computation graph does not contain any cycle.

 ## Arithmetic

+We implement a graph with each node being a basic arithmetic operation (+,*,-,%,min,max) and a data type that is upper bounded by a basic arithmetic operation interface such that the one of Int, Double and Float implement.
+Those kind of computation graph are a good sanity check as well as a clear example of a compuation graph.
+We will use them to do benchmarking of their evaluation time perfomance as a staged meta-program and as a normal program.
+We do not take into account the time the efficiency of building those graphs and do the safety checks (like cycle check) because we want to measure efficiency in a "build once, evaluate often" context.
+We also add Constant Node that represent some fixed weights inside the graph.

 ### Benchmark

+For benchmarking purposes, we will randomly generate 2000 nodes big graph.
+The graph are build in a way that they stay balanced: each node is at most input of only 1 more node than any other node.
+We use Int as the Data type.

+We compare the non-staged computation graph to a meta-program that doesn't benefit from the optimised implemenation of Int.
+The optimisd implementation of Int differs from the non optimised optimisation of Int by the usage smart-constructors that can optimize some operation such as multiplication with 0 or 1, or addition with 0 or binary operation on constants.

+We build 100 different graph and average the evaluation time to achieve meaninful results.
+Benchmarks are run on a thinkpad t440s:

+Average evalation time:

+* normal program: 2156 microseconds
+* staged program: 171 microseconds.

 ## DerivableGraph

-### Backpropagation
+We also implement backpropagation in both meta-programs and common programs.
+Backpropagation is an algorithm that enable fast computation of all partial derivatives in a computation graph. our backpropagation algorithm is common for both environment.
+This shows the flexibility of LMS.

 ## MatrixGraph

-### Dimensions check
+Last but not least, we implement computation graph able to handle Matrix as Data.
+Matrix as data is common in computation graph of neural networks and machine learning models.
+One interesting feature that we can achieve is to check the correct dimensions of the matrix between nodes.
+This can be problematic if only checked at runtime but fortunately, in a staged environment we can check the appropriate dimensions during staging.

 # Conclusion {-}

-blablabla
+# References {-}

 # Acknowledgement {-}

 Thanks to my beloved parents, my awesome supervisor Nada Amin, Prof. Martin Odersky,  the lms master and author Tiark Rompf, and the delite folks Kevin James Brown and David Koeplinger.